 What if my child has no musical experience?

 The most renowned musicians in the world were beginners once!
 Our program offers musical instruction at wide range of levels.
 EVERY child benefits from music instruction, whether he has natural talent or not.
 For those who discover a particular affinity, YMV provides opportunities to spark creativity, hone skills, and explore all the facets of the musical world.
-Even the most reluctant student has been know to have fun in our music classes, looking forward with excitement to the group learning and friendships, once they have given it a try.
+Even the most reluctant student has been known to have fun in our music classes, looking forward with excitement to the group learning and friendships, once they have given it a try.

 Do you rent instruments?